 This is an important contingency day in case of delays to the flights from Lukla.
-If we have experienced no delays this is another opportunity for independent exploration amongst the colourful streets and temples of Kathmandu.
+If we have experienced no delays this is a welcome opportunity for you to spend a day exploring independently amongst the colourful streets and temples of Kathmandu.

-Meals: B
+Meals: B L D